tkeller/angular-seed/README.md

-# angular-seed with HAML, CoffeeScript, SASS
+# angular-seed with HAML, CoffeeScript, SASS and Cucumber

 This is an extension of [pensive612's](https://github.com/pensive612/angular-seed) fantastic